 If you are eligible and thinking of applying, be aware of companies who offer to help you through the process.
 They may charge you for their service and may be offering a deal which is better for them than it is for you.

-Frequently asked questions
+6. Frequently asked questions on buying a property

 Q. What costs will I have to cover when buying a home?

 A. The process of buying a home involves considerable costs, including: